PS01 Reflection Due 02/07/2019 at 23:59

 In this course we require you to complete a reflection following each problem set.
-A reflection consists of comparing your work to the solutions, answering questions about the learning process during the problem set, and other learning-related questions.
+A reflection consists of comparing your work to the solutions and answering questions about the learning process during the problem set.

 Reflections are designed to help you take an active role in monitoring your learning.
 Because we value the time and effort you put into a good reflection, you will also receive credit for completing them.

 How to complete your reflection:

 - Study the provided solutions carefully (linked below)

 - Return to the reflection form to answer the questions